iWdGo/GoCompilerEfficiency/src/arrayinit/README.md

 - with a known length and make
 - using append

+Comparison is unfair but sheds some light on the cost.
+The most efficient is obviously static.
+Append is extending the array and x5 the make().

 The method may depend on your app requirement and/or practical constraints.

-The most efficient is obviously static.
-It appears that append is costly.

 `src>go test -bench=. ./arrayinit`